 Tazina laughed.

-I walked into the kitchen, where Simone was still cooking, and went straight to the counter where a baking set up sat undisturbed, a recipe for chocolate cake written out beside it.
+I walked into the kitchen, where Simone was still cooking, and went straight to the counter where a baking set up sat undisturbed.
+A recipe for chocolate cake rested beside it.
 This was one of the traditions of Voice Day.
 Any guests would make whatever desserts the hosts wanted, as long as the hosts provided all the necessities to do it.

 As I began throwing the ingredients together, I said to Simone, “A lot of Illagwen officers out there today.”

 “Ugh, don’t get me started!” she replied.
-“Ever since the anti-bytes got exposed, they’ve been patrolling hewriwoetkmefjrewioo explain that none of that actually helps.
+“Ever since the anti-bytes got exposed, they’ve been patrolling hewriwoetkmefjrewioo explain that none of that makes former bytes at ease.
 But no!
 It’s the mayor’s orders!”

-“Both of you stop it!”
+“Stop complaining already!”
 Tazina yelled from the other room.
-“This is a holiday and we’re gonna enjoy it whether you like it or not!”
+“This is a holiday and wweijflkmadijoajekjit whether you like it or not!”

 “Fine!”
 Simone called back.
 “Food’s ready anyway.”

-After placing the cake in the oven, I joined Simone and Tazina at the table.
+After placing the cake in the oven, I joined Simone and Tazina at the dining table.
 Tazina poured wine into our glasses.
-It didn’t take long for us to get into a celebratory mood.
-We traded stories and laughed the night away.

 To be continued…